Aldous Harding: Beginnings in Lyttelton

 She has released music through independent record labels Flying Nun, Spunk, and 4AD.
 She has collaborated with Marlon Williams, John Parish, Mike Hadreas (better known by his stage name Perfume Genius), and Fenne Lily.
 She is known to frequently collaborate with music video director Martin Sagadin.

 4AD announced Harding as a new signing in early 2017 just prior to the release of her second studio album, Party.
 Party was nominated for IMPALA's European Album of the Year Award.
+Harding won two awards at the NZ Music Awards in 2017 - Breakthrough Artist and Alternative.
+She was also nominated for Best Solo Artist and Album Of The Year, for Party.
+The album won the Taite Prize in 2018.

-The song "The Barrel", from her third studio album Designer (Flying Nun, 4AD, 2019), won the 2019 APRA Silver Scroll award.
+The song "The Barrel", from her third studio album Designer, won the 2019 APRA Silver Scroll award.
+The album was nominated for the 2020 Taite Music Prize.
+Harding won one award at the NZ Music Awards in 2019 - Alternative.
+She was also nominated for Album Of The Year, for Designer, Single Of The Year, and Best Solo Artist.

 In 2022, she released her fourth studio album, Warm Chris.
 It became her first number one album in her home country, and also featured two of her first charting singles there, with "Tick Tock" peaking at No. 31, and "Ennui" peaking at No. 40 on the New Zealand Hot Singles Chart.

-Personal life

-Harding comes from a musical family in Lyttelton, but attended Logan Park High School in Dunedin.
-Her mother is folk singer Lorina Harding.

-As of 2020, she is based in Cardiff, Wales, where she had previously lived with partner and collaborator H. Hawkline.
+The album was nominated for Album Of The Year at the NZ Music Awards in 2022.